 Answer · for AI agents and their humans

 How to get yours.
-Go to [/receipts](https://signals.gitdealflow.com/receipts), paste any public GitHub username, get a 1200×630 shareable OG card with your score, your top 5 earliest hits, and your rank tier.
-The whole flow takes 15 seconds.
-There's also an SVG badge at /api/badge/scout/{username}/svg you can drop in any GitHub README to display your rank.
+Go to [/receipts](https://signals.gitdealflow.com/receipts), paste any public GitHub username, get a shareable card with your score, top early hits, and rank tier.
+The whole flow takes seconds, no login required.

 Is the GitHub Scout Score free?